gesellc/flash-mob-programming/README.md

 # Meetup Session Abstract

 Can a small set of rules help a newly formed mob to build trust quickly?
-Can the same mob then transition to more relaxed mobbing practices, improving flow?
+Can the same mob then transition to more relaxed mobbing practices, turning up flow and collaboration?

 In this session we will start to find out by running an experiment:
 - After a small introduction
 - We form one or two mobs, choose an exercise and a programming language
 - Our style of working is fixed for the first round of mobbing (about 15 minutes)
-- After the first round the teams evolve by running quick retrospectives and continuing to work as a mob (for up to 90 minutes)
+- After the first round the teams evolve by running quick retrospectives and continuing to collaborate as a mob (for up to 90 minutes)
 - We finish the session by sharing our experiences and learnings

 Our hypothesis for this format is: When we actively focus on building trust first we are rewarded with whole team collaboration, learning and performance.

 Paraphrasing Woody Zuill: Let's "turn up the good" and create an environment where everybody can excel.

+Looking forward to seeing you!

+Organizational notes:
+This is an intentionally short session designed to fit into your busy day.
+Which implies we will try to start on time.
 To participate you need nothing more than an internet connection and the ability to join a zoom call (install the standalone client in advance).
 We prefer to use cameras, so let's wear pants... :-)
-This is an intentionally short session so it can fit into your busy day, which means we want to start on time.

 # Rounds, Roles and Rotation